-Our Private Placement Warrants are exercisable for 5,411,000 shares of Common Stock at \$11.50 per share and our Public Warrants are exercisable for 5,250,000 shares of Common Stock at \$11.50 per shares.
+Our Private Placement Warrants are exercisable for 5,411,000 shares of Common Stock at \$11.50 per share and our Public Warrants are exercisable for 5,250,000 shares of Common Stock at \$11.50 per share.
 The Second Street Warrants are exercisable for 511,712 shares of Common Stock at an exercise price of \$8.06 per share, 102,342 shares of Common Stock at an exercise price of \$7.47 per share, 275,000 shares of Common Stock at an exercise price of \$10.34 and 150,000 shares of Common Stock at an exercise price of \$11.50 per share.
 The McKra Warrant is exercisable for 200,000 shares of Common Stock at an exercise price of \$11.50 per share.
-The Additional shares of our Common Stock issued upon exercise of our Warrants will result in dilution to the then existing holders of our Common Stock and increase the number of shares eligible for resale in the public market.
+The Ayrton Warrant is exercisable for 552,141 shares of our Common Stock at an exercise price of \$11.50 per share.
+The additional shares of our Common Stock issued upon exercise of our Warrants will result in dilution to the then existing holders of our Common Stock and increase the number of shares eligible for resale in the public market.
 Sales of substantial numbers of such shares in the public market could adversely affect the market price of our Common Stock.